cesanta/mjs/README.md

 On 32-bit ARM mJS engine takes about 25k of flash memory, and less than 1k of RAM.
 See [intro article](http://goo.gl/zJYyWF) for more details.

+mJS is part of [MongooseOS](https://mongoose-os.com) - an open source operating system for low-power connected microcontrollers.
+It implements scripting for fast prototyping.

 # Restrictions

 - No standard library.
 No String, Number, RegExp, Date, Function, etc.
+  The only standard methods available are `JSON.parse()` and `JSON.stringify()`.
-- No nested functions, no closures.
-All functions are top-level only.
+- No closures, only lexical scoping.
+That means that nested functions are allowed, but returning a nested function is prohibited.
 - No exceptions.
 - Strict mode only.
 - No `var`, only `let`.